Improving Speaker Assignment in Speaker-Attributed ASR for Real Meeting Applications: Introduction

 Multi-speaker meeting transcription has recently become a vibrant and active research topic \cite{yu2022m2met, yoshioka2019advances,yoshioka2019meeting,cornell2023chime}.
 This task poses various challenges, including distant microphones, overlapped speech, and ambient noise.
 The earliest works on end-to-end (E2E) models for this task \cite{9054029,seki-etal-2018-purely} had demonstrated the advantages of an E2E model over a traditional system wherein different components address different subtasks.
 Recent research primarily concentrates on enhancing the E2E model architectures \cite{kanda2021end, yu2022comparative,chang2021hypothesis}.
 The work in \cite{kanda2021end} introduced a Transformer-based E2E Speaker-Attributed ASR (SA-ASR) system for simultaneous recognition of speech and speaker identities.
 Thereafter, SA-ASR was extended to accommodate diverse scenarios \cite{kanda2021investigation}, address an unlimited number of speakers \cite{kanda2022transcribe}, and cater to streaming applications \cite{kanda2022streaming}.
 Moreover, non-autoregressive models for multi-speaker ASR \cite{guo2021multi} have been proposed.

-While the model architecture is undoubtedly crucial, the application of the E2E model to real-world data has not received much attention.
+While the model architecture is undoubtedly crucial, the application of the E2E model to real-life data has not received much attention.
 Due to the lack of significant amounts of real meeting-style training data, training of multi-speaker ASR models relies on simulated multi-speaker overlapped distant speech data.
 To improve performance on real test data, these models are adapted or fine-tuned on real training data.
 A few studies \cite{kanda2021large, cui2023, yang2023simulating} have discussed training and evaluation on real recorded multi-speaker datasets, such as the AMI meeting corpus \cite{carletta2005ami} which still remains a challenging multi-speaker speech transcription task.

 Training and inference on real long-length multi-speaker audio recordings is a non-trivial issue due to computational and memory requirements.
 One approach to address this issue is to segment the long recording at silence positions into disjoint segments \cite{kanda2021large}.
 Another approach is to segment it into fixed-sized chunks and adjust the start/end times to non-overlapped word boundaries \cite{cui2023}.
-Both approaches rely on the ground-truth utterance or word boundaries.
+Both approaches rely on ground-truth annotations of the test set.
 In real-life applications, this information is not available and a Voice Activity Detection (VAD) system becomes essential for obtaining speech segments.

-A second problem with training and inference on real multi-speaker audio is how to obtain the speaker embedding templates used as inputs by the SA-ASR system.
+A second problem with training and inference on real multi-speaker audio is how to obtain the reference speaker embeddings (a.k.a.\ speaker profiles) used as inputs by the SA-ASR system.
 In real-life applications, front-end Speaker Diarization (SD) becomes essential for this purpose.
 While studies on VAD \cite{medennikov2020target,yang2010comparative} and SD \cite{park2022review,xiao2021microsoft} exist independently, there is little discussion on how to optimally integrate them into an SA-ASR pipeline to create a ready-to-use meeting transcription system.
 Speaker assignment in SA-ASR is typically performed using an x-vector-based speaker embedding model \cite{snyder2018x}.
 Preparation of a representative template for each speaker typically involves averaging the embeddings of candidate segments \cite{kanda2021end,yu2022comparative,cui2023}.
 However, the selection of segments for better representing each speaker remains a question.